 Tony is a member of Western Martial Arts Illustrated magazine’s editorial board and a founding member of The Bartitsu Society.
 He edits the EJMAS: Journal of Manly Arts, a scholarly online journal focusing on the martial arts and combat sports of the Victorian and Edwardian eras and also serves on the advisory board of the Hegeler Carus Foundation.

 He has been heavily involved in the research and revival of Bartitsu since 2002 and co-directed/co-produced the feature documentary Bartitsu: the Lost Martial Art of Sherlock Holmes.
 In early 2010 Tony taught Bartitsu courses throughout the Pacific Northwestern region of North America, including classes in San Francisco, Eugene, Portland, Seattle and Vancouver.
-He was the principal organiser of the Bartitsu School of Arms conferences in London (2011) and Chicago (2012) and is currently the Bartitsu instructor at the Forteza Fitness, Physical Culture and Martial Arts studio in Ravenswood, Chicago.
+He was the principal organiser of the Bartitsu School of Arms conferences in London (2011), Chicago (2012) and at Beamish Museum in England (2013).
+Tony is currently the Bartitsu advisor and Gymuseum curator at the Forteza Fitness, Physical Culture and Martial Arts studio in Ravenswood, Chicago.

 Tony’s historical martial arts publications include: